 2017 is literally right around the corner.
 I recently posted my 2016 goals retrospective.
 I’ll be carrying two goals over from 2016.
 The first is an annual goal of investing at least $50,000.
 The second will be a goal that I made progress on, but ultimately failed to achieve, weight loss.
 All told, I’m setting 6 goals for 2017.

-I’m setting five financial and one personal goal for 2017.
+I’m setting four financial and two personal goal for 2017.

 Invest $50,000 dollars of new capital into my Investment Hunting Portfolio.